npnpatidar/rajasthan/docs/RAS/8_law/RAS MAINS 2025 LAW L-3_summary.md

   - **Salami Attack:** Small amounts of money are stolen from many accounts simultaneously, often unnoticed.
   - **Phishing & Vishing:** Threatening messages (text/email - phishing) or calls (vishing) to extort information or money.

-**(Note: The lecture abruptly ends here.
-Further topics such as the IT Act and IPR are mentioned but not covered in this section.)**

 ## 3.2 Cyber Laws & IT Act (Partial)